a-flyleaf/ygbtdm/au/notyet/iii.md

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>This gets Addison’s attention. [small still, maybe? off-center. woozy.]</figcaption></figure>

 *Dead.* Dead, but back.
 Like a vampire, maybe, sure.
 But there's a certainty in Joce's voice, like she *knows* that person didn't come back, not before.
-And it makes Addison wonder--- Is there a chance...?<!--not sold on the transition but EGHH-->
+And it makes Addison wonder--- Is there a chance...?<!--not sold on the transition but EGHH--/>

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>Hazy.
 There’s a rabbit in the distance.</figcaption></figure>